cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 # Cortex v.s.

+First of all, cortex is a project in production of large websites with multiple developers for over 1 years, not a project which only has specifications and people just watch, wait and see.

+## Cortex vs. Requirejs/systemjs

+#### Cortex is A Package Manager
+Requirejs or systemjs is a **module loader**, while Cortex a is package manager.

+A package could have many modules and only one entrypoint (which let out the APIs of the package).
+And a package for browsers could also contain csses, images, fonts, etc.

+Cortex helps to write modules arbitrarily and provides a way to make the granularity under a rational level.

+#### Forget *MDs

+> Anyone who actually enjoys writing module systems is too insane to be trusted.
+The only rational position is to do the simplest necessary thing, and as quickly as possible get to the business of building real programs with it.
+Optimize for that.
+> -- Isaac Z. Schlueter, the author of NPM

+There are too many *MDs in the world, forget them, just follows [module/1.0](http://wiki.commonjs.org/wiki/Modules/1.0) standard and write code in the Node way.

+With requirejs/systemjs, you have to wrap your code with `define.amd`, while with Cortex, you write code the same way as in Node.js.
+Cortex will handle everything you need to make the code work in browser.

+Actually, AMD or something is hard to cover all cases, such as SemVer ranges, and fallback of [file modules](http://nodejs.org/api/modules.html#modules_file_modules).

+Leave the code with only module/1.0, so you need not to change anything to embrace the future.

+## Cortex vs. Webpack

+Webpack does a great work, although cortex and webpack are doing different things.

+> We don't like too many choices in front of us.
+>
+> We just want to get things done.

 ## Cortex vs. Component

 Component uses Github as its registry, although Github is so fancy that all our developers like it so much, it  results in inadequate constraints and check to ensure a package is just ready for use.